richardreed1995/personal-website/content/books/_index.md

 description: "Books that have shaped my thinking and perspective"
 ---

-# Books That Shaped My Entrepreneurial Journey
+These books have shaped my thinking and guided my entrepreneurial journey.
+They're the ones I consistently recommend to others.

-These are some of the books which have shaped my thinking and helped me on my entrepreneurial path, and these are the ones that I commonly recommend.
-I often will re-read these books and recommend that people, instead of trying to read more books, read less but try and find the ones which you get the most out of and then just keep re-reading them until you've got all you can out of them.
-Because often on the first read you only get 10-20% out of the book, I highly recommend just re-reading them, creating frameworks around them and really trying to study and distill the knowledge from a few books rather than trying to get knowledge from tons of different books!
+Rather than trying to read dozens of books, I suggest finding a few good ones that resonate with you and re-reading them until you've extracted their full value.
+On your first read, you typically only absorb 10-20% of a book's wisdom.
+By re-reading, creating frameworks, implementing them, and changing your behviour, you'll get far more from them.

 ## 1. Millionaire Fastlane

-**Overview:** MJ DeMarco's contrarian wealth-building guide that rejects traditional slow-path financial planning.
+**Overview:** A contrarian wealth-building guide that rejects traditional slow-path financial planning.

 **What I Learned:** Building scalable businesses with control over your income and time is the real path to wealth, not saving a percentage of your paycheck over decades.
 The book opened my eyes to the mathematics of wealth creation and why traditional employment rarely leads to true financial freedom, especially while young.